 Custom CSS box is provided, in case if you want to use customized CSS on your site, then you can add them here.

-Lightbox feature is an optional here, if you prefer to show the larger version of the images on your site in a pop-up, then better turn this feature on, or else you can keep it off.
+The lightbox feature is optional here, if you prefer to show the larger version of the images on your site in a pop-up, then better turn this feature on, or else you can keep it off.

 Under the header, you can select the header design with two different types,

-- Site logo merged with navigation menu (personally, I found this option visually aesthetic)
+- Site logo merged with a navigation menu (personally, I found this option visually aesthetic)

-- Site logo with separate section and navigation menu will appear underneath.
+- The site logo with a separate section and navigation menu will appear underneath.

 Floating navigation Menu, if turned on, will float the navigation menu along with scroll down and up movements.